Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Experiments

 \textbf{AMBER Evaluation.} AMBER \cite{zhao2023beyond} is another challenging benchmark designed to measure models' multi-dimensional hallucinations, including existence, attribute, and relation hallucinations.
 Following \cite{yu2025rlaif}, we focus on the discriminative part for an objective and reproducible evaluation and report accuracy and F1 scores on more than 15,000 carefully designed yes/no questions in Table~\ref{tab:amber}.
-While baseline methods provide only limited improvements or even degrade the performance, the proposed C3PO consistently achieves improvements in hallucination mitigation, again demonstrating the necessity and effectiveness of the proposed framework.
+While baselines provide only limited improvements or even degrade performance, the proposed C3PO consistently achieves improvements in hallucination mitigation, again demonstrating the necessity and effectiveness of the proposed framework.

-\textbf{MME and MMBench Evaluations.} In addition to hallucination benchmarks, we evaluate two popular general-purpose benchmarks using Orsta-R1 to measure the multimodal capabilities.
+\textbf{MME and MMBench Evaluations.} In addition to hallucination benchmarks, we additionally consider two popular general-purpose benchmarks that measure general multimodal capabilities.
 MME provides a suite of fine-grained and multiple-choice questions across various categories.
 We align with \cite{huang2024opera} and report the overall perception score covering 10 multimodal sub-tasks.
 MMBench is another large-scale benchmark consisting of over 3,000 curated multiple-choice questions.
-We compute the average score across 20 complex tasks, including logical reasoning.
-As observed in Figure \ref{fig:mme}, the proposed reasoning-oriented strategy allows the model to maintain general capabilities and even bring improvements over the base model.
+We compute the average score across 20 complex reasoning tasks.
+We provide results on the representative Orsta-R1 model in Figure \ref{fig:mme}.
+As observed, MRLMs trained with the proposed reasoning-oriented strategy generally preserve their multimodal capabilities and even improve over the base model.